COMP208-Team-16-2022-23/Group-Project-Code/README.md

 #### Virtual environment package management

-We recommend using [miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage your virtual environment.
+We recommend using conda virtual environment, such as [Anaconda](https://www.anaconda.com/) or [miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage your virtual environment.

-> Don't mix `conda install` and `pip install` within conda environment.
-It may cause some problems.
-[Reference](https://stackoverflow.com/a/56141684)
+Be cautious using Pip in a Conda environment.
+[Read more](https://www.anaconda.com/blog/using-pip-in-a-conda-environment)

 If the package is not available in conda default channel, you can search "conda [package name]" in [Google](https://www.google.com/search?q=conda+flask+sqlalchemy) to find the package in correct channel.

-If you are sure that the package is not available in conda, you can use pip to install it.
+If the package is not available in conda, you can use pip to install it.

 ## Documents